sydneyliao/IoTParkingLot/README.md

 These two files allow the programmer to revert changes of ``car.json``and check its current content.
 #### 4. main.py
 Run this code to see the smart parking system!
+#### 5. app.py and index.html
+Allow users to search their parking space number.
+You can freely enhance the web design to make the overall appearance more visually appealing.
+In Flask, the ``templates`` folder is a conventionally designated directory for storing HTML files that will be dynamically rendered by the application.

 ## Video link